So you went and got your self ordained online…and you’re about to officiate your first wedding.

-When your Ordination Papers arrive in the mail, it’s kinda like Ralphie from “A Christmas Story” finally getting his Orphan Annie Decoder Ring.
-(If you still haven’t gotten ordained, Get Ordained Now!)
+Now I’m guessing that when your Ordination Papers arrived in the mail, it was kinda like Ralphie from “A Christmas Story” finally getting his Orphan Annie Decoder Ring.

 You tear open up the envelope, giddy at the awesome power you now hold in your hands.

-Just like Ralphie though, it doesn’t take long for you to realize becoming an ordained minister isn’t nearly as sexy as you’d hoped…
+But just like Ralphie you soon realize becoming an ordained minister isn’t nearly as sexy as you’d hoped…

 But what if you could do something legendary with your new title as “Minister”.

-What if you could deliver one of the greatest ceremonies in the history of marriage.
+What if you could deliver one of the greatest ceremonies in the history of weddings?